onairam-97/tesi-triennale/README.md

 # Repository Parser

-Ruby script that parses repositories which contain Dockerfiles from .cvs file and uses java tool to produces .json file in output.
+Ruby script that parses repositories and folder which contain Dockerfiles to analyze them.

 ## Getting Started